top of page

 If you simply can't stop yourself from querying while you wait, I recommend that you not query agents on your dream list.
 You cannot rescind and resend.
 Everything about your submission - letter, opening pages, and story - will be better after our time together.

 (Full length developmental editors are usually booked out a few months.
-If you are interested in an editor who is not booked out at least a few weeks, and there isn't another explanation like she just returned from vacation or maternity leave, please ask for references and ask in your writing communities if anyone else has worked with her.
-She could be wonderfull!
+If you are interested in an editor who is not booked out at least a few weeks, and there isn't another explanation like she/he just returned from vacation or ma/pa-ternity leave, please ask for references and ask in your writing communities if anyone else has worked with her.
+She/he could be wonderfull!
 And simply taken on clients only rarely.
 Just be sure.
 Every story of wasted money and mislaid trust breaks my heart.
 What we do as writers, isn't just our work, it's our dreams.
 In my experience, the best editors are in demand.)

 I LOOK FORWARD TO WORKING TOGETHER!